-1 2 resources.
-The District shall consider and decide the City's application under the 3 procedures contained in the 2013 Stipulated Abatement Order #130819-01.
-4 C. The Phase 9/10 project will use dust control measures that are waterless or "water 5 neutral" by offsetting any new or increased water use with water savings 6 elsewhere on the lakebed.
-7 4.
-Minor adjustments to PM{10} control area boundaries - Upon written request by the City to 8 the District and written approval by the District's APCO, minor adjustments may be made 9 to the interior and exterior boundaries of the Phase 9/10 project area to avoid impacts to 10 existing resources or features, or for constructability reasons, which approval shall not be 11 unreasonably withheld.
-The City shall demonstrate by District-approved modeling that 12 such adjustments do not have an impact on the ability of the Phase 9/10 area to meet the 13 PM 10 control performance requirements.
-14 PM 10 CONTROL MEASURES 15 5.
-The City shall implement BACM PM{10} control measures as set forth in this Order and as 16 described below in Paragraphs 9 through 11, or where allowed by the District, the MDCE 17 BACM PM 10 control measures described in Paragraph 12.
-18 6.
-All PM{10} control measures within the 12.7 square mile 2006 Supplemental DCA identifie 19 in Paragraph 1.B shall be designed, constructed, installed, operated and maintained by the 20 City to achieve at least the initial target shown in Exhibit 2.
-MDCEs are the actual dust 21 control measures control efficiencies required to meet the PM 10 NAAQS, based on data 22 collected during the four-year period between July 2002 and June 2006.
-23 7.
-To complete implementation of a specified control measure by a date as required by this 24 Order means that the control measure shall be constructed, installed, operated and 25 maintained without interruption, so as to comply with the performance standards for the 26 specified control measure no later than 5:00 p.m. on the required date.
-27 CONTINGENCY PM10 CONTROL MEASURES 28 8.
-Additional BACM Contingency Measures to meet National Ambient Air Quality Standards (Clean Air Act Section 172(c)(9), 42 U.S.C. § 7502(c)(9).)
+- 5. The City shall implement BACM PM10 control measures as set forth in this Order and as described below in Paragraphs 9 through 11, or where allowed by the District, the MDCE BACM PM10 control measures described in Paragraph 12. - 6.
+All PM10 control measures within the 12.7 square mile 2006 Supplemental DCA identified in Paragraph 1.B shall be designed, constructed, installed, operated and maintained by the City to achieve at least the initial target shown in Exhibit 2.
+MDCEs are the actual dust control measures control efficiencies required to meet the PM10 NAAQS, based on data collected during the four-year period between July 2002 and June 2006. - 7.
+To complete implementation of a specified control measure by a date as required by this Order means that the control measure shall be constructed, installed, operated and maintained without interruption, so as to comply with the performance standards for the specified control measure no later than 5:00 p.m. on the required date.